gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

-# SGX Manifest Syntax
-The basic manifest syntax is described in [[Manifest Syntax]].
-The SGX-specific syntax in a manifest is ignored if Graphene library OS is run without Intel SGX support.
+The basic manifest syntax for Graphene is described in [[Graphene Manifest Syntax]].
+If Graphene is NOT running with SGX, the SGX-specific syntax is ignored.
 All keys in the SGX-specific syntax are optional.
 If the keys are not specified, Graphene library OS will use the default values.

 ## Basic SGX-specific Syntax